 An irrevocable beneficiary enjoys certain guaranteed rights to a life insurance policy’s death benefit.
 You cannot change an irrevocable beneficiary without their consent.
 For this reason, policyholders do not usually prefer irrevocable designations.
 However, naming someone — like a child — as an irrevocable beneficiary can make sense if you want to ensure that the payout reaches that person.

-Tips to choosing a beneficiary
+Tips for choosing a beneficiary

 Here are some tips to keep in mind when naming a life insurance beneficiary.